RBVI/stringApp/doc_automation.md

 `string pubmed query`

-The PubMed query retrieves a STRING network pertaining to any topic of interest based on text mining of PubMed abstracts.
-STRING is a database of known and predicted protein interactions for thousands of organisms, which are integrated from several sources, scored, and transferred across orthologs.
-The network includes both physical interactions and functional associations.
+The PubMed query retrieves a STRING network of the top-N proteins pertaining to any topic of interest based on text mining of [PubMed](https://pubmed.ncbi.nlm.nih.gov/) abstracts.
+[STRING](https://string-db.org/) is a database of known and predicted protein interactions for thousands of organisms, which are integrated from several sources, scored, and transferred across orthologs.

 ### Arguments